 Being so independent, you might have a bit of trouble convincing your Bulldog that the potty pad is the best place to go, as they are prone to go looking for their own potty solution.
 But you won’t have much trouble training them since English Bulldog traits include being intelligent.
 You may find that your Bulldog will appreciate a specially designated place to go, like the Bark Potty, for his or her housebreaking period.
 Bark Potty is a special potty solution, because it can replace 60 pee pads and is eco-friendly.

 Bulldogs Should Take Care in the Water

 The Bulldog’s stout body and heavy head make them unstable swimmers.
 They can more easily roll over and lose contact with the air.
 For example, boats are long for a reason; it gives them fewer angles of tilt on the water.
 A Bulldog is more like a bowl, which does not make a good boat design.
 So while your Bulldog can learn to swim, you should keep a close eye on them when they do.

 Because of their unusual body styles, Bulldogs have trouble mating and giving birth.
 Many breeders prefer to use artificial insemination.
 Females will also need special care while giving birth owing to the animal’s small birth canal and large head.

 The English Love Them

 Partly because the breed was invented by the British, but also because of their plucky charm and indefatigable grit.
-The English Bulldog became the symbol for the resolute island nation during World War II.
+Fun English Bulldog facts include the breed becoming the symbol for the resolute island nation during World War II.
 Likewise, America was likened unto a Pit Bull, and Germany was often represented as a dachshund.
 Of course, Bulldogs are also easy to identify with since they are so friendly, playful, independent, and team oriented.
-These traits have made them readily suitable as mascots for sports teams- especially children’s sports teams as they can never get enough rough and rowdy play.
+These English Bulldog traits have made the breed readily suitable as a mascot for sports teams- especially children’s sports teams as they can never get enough rough and rowdy play.